The Primary Source Of Information For Osha Standards Is

 Here’s the short version: if you’re relying on third-party summaries, outdated PDFs, or even your safety consultant’s interpretation, you’re playing with fire.
 The primary source — the official OSHA standards — is the only document that can guarantee accuracy.

 Take a real-world example.
+The blog was outdated — the standard had changed three years earlier.
+Also, when an employee was injured during maintenance, OSHA cited the company for not following current regulations.
 A manufacturing plant once used a blog post to determine lockout/tagout procedures.
-The blog was outdated — the standard had changed three years earlier.
-When an employee was injured during maintenance, OSHA cited the company for not following current regulations.
-The fine?
-Here's the thing — over $130,000.
+Think about it: the fine?
+Over $130,000.
 All because they didn’t go to the primary source.

 It Builds Credibility and Trust